-Robert H. Haworth is an assistant professor in the Department of Professional and Secondary Education at West Chester University.
+Robert H. Haworth is an associate professor in the Department of Educational Foundations & Policy Studies at West Chester University.
 He teaches courses focusing on the social foundations of education, anarchism, and critical pedagogies.
 He has published and presented internationally on anarchism, youth culture, informal learning spaces, and critical social studies education.
 He cofounded worker-owned and -operated Regeneration TV as well as other academic research collectives.
 Currently, he is working on a coedited book on Critical Perspectives and Informal Learning, as well as writing a single authored book entitled: Horizontal Imaginaries: Education, Spontaneity and Desire.

 Anarchist Education and the Modern School: A Francisco Ferrer Reader

-Author: Francisco Ferrer • Editors: Robert H. Haworth and Mark Bray
+Author: Francisco Ferrer • Editors: Mark Bray and Robert H. Haworth

 Publisher: PM Press

 On October 13, 1909, Francisco Ferrer, the notorious Catalan anarchist educator and founder of the Modern School, was executed by firing squad.
 The Spanish government accused him of masterminding the Tragic Week rebellion, while the transnational movement that emerged in his defense argued that he was simply the founder of the groundbreaking Modern School of Barcelona.
 Was Ferrer a ferocious revolutionary, an ardently nonviolent pedagogue, or something else entirely?